38zo/zontact/readme.txt

 * **Admin Interface** - View and manage submitted messages from WordPress admin
 * **Translation Ready** - Fully prepared for internationalization

-= Perfect For =

-* Business websites needing quick contact options
-* Portfolio sites wanting minimal contact solutions
-* Blogs requiring simple visitor communication
-* Any site prioritizing clean, uncluttered design

 = Accessibility Features =

+Zontact is built with accessibility in mind from the ground up.
+Every element in the contact form and modal is designed to work for all users, including those using assistive technologies.

-* Full ARIA support for screen readers
+* Proper ARIA labels and roles for screen readers
-* Keyboard navigation support
+* Smooth keyboard navigation
-* Focus management
+* Automatic focus management when opening and closing the modal
-* Semantic HTML structure
+* Clean, semantic HTML structure
-* WCAG compliant design
+* Follows core WordPress and WCAG accessibility guidelines

 == Installation ==